Oklahoma Highway Patrol: Requirements

 Applicants must also undergo a written test consisting of reading comprehension, problem-solving, mathematics, writing, and spelling.
 It also includes an assessment of personality characteristics such as interpersonal ability, assertiveness, stress tolerance, and ethics/integrity.
 This test must be passed with a minimum score of 70%.

+Applicants for a lateral academy must have been employed for a minimum of two years in a full time Oklahoma Council on Law Enforcement Education and Training officer position or an out of state agency that has reciprocity with CLEET.
+If not currently employed by a law enforcement agency, there may be no more than 1 year since last employed by an agency.

 Before employment, all candidates must undergo a psychological evaluation and submit to and successfully pass a controlled substance screening.
 Upon acceptance, the candidate must attend and successfully complete the Highway Patrol Academy conducted by the Oklahoma Department of Public Safety and must either be a certified peace officer at the time of employment or must become certified within one year by the Oklahoma Council on Law Enforcement Education and Training.

 Promotions

 Trooper grades

 All highway patrol members are automatically designated as trooper cadets after joining the patrol.
 Upon graduation from the Highway Patrol Academy, each trooper cadet is automatically promoted to and receives the salary for the position of the probationary trooper.
 Upon completion of the one-year probationary period, each probationary trooper is automatically promoted to and receives the salary of Step 1 for the position of trooper.

 After the initial promote to the rank of trooper, Step 1, all salary promotions within the rank of trooper occur on January 1 of each year.
 For every year that a trooper completes with the highway patrol, the annual salary of the trooper increases to the next step.
 This in-grade promotion is dependent on the following conditions during the preceding year: